asenovm/Chaikin/README.md

 ##License##
-The code can be freely used and distributed under the terms of the GPL license.
+The code can be freely used and distributed under the terms of the MIT license.
 See the LICENSE file for details

 ##Author##